|

 you want.
 Some might be bossy, and some photographers will even

 try to run your wedding!
-Meeting a few of different photographers will
+Make sure they know it's your day, not their day!
+Meeting with a number of different photographers will

 help you decide on what personality you like and hopefully make sure you